eddyia1/CS271/README.md

 ## Usage

-Use "Make all" to run the test file for both programs.
+Use "make" to run the test file for both programs.